XimTheCookie/WhaproBot/README.md

 5. Open the project folder in terminal and run "npm run build" to compile the project.
 6. (Only once) run "npm run deploy-commands" to register bot's slash commands to Discord.
 7. run "npm run start" to start bot.

+# Future updates
+What i plan for the future of this bot:
+1. BugFixes every time a bug is found.
+2. Add a user playlist system for user to save their own playlist.
+3. Allow the custom deployment of commands to disable/enable commands.